Stroke and Cerebrovascular

 Vascular Malformations

-Arteriovenous Malformations (AVMs) are abnormal collections of blood vessels which obstruct certain tissue from receiving nutrients in the normal course of blood circulation, and can be prone to bleeding and cause severe and often fatal strokes.
+Arteriovenous Malformations (AVMs) are abnormal collections of blood vessels which obstruct certain tissue from receiving nutrients in the normal course of blood circulation, and can be prone to bleeding and cause severe and potentially fatal strokes.

 To learn more about AVMs and Cavernous Malformations, click here.